-Known as the foie gras of the sea, Ankimo is a steamed monkfish liver, which is considered a delicacy in Japan.
-This dish is often offered as an appetizer in Japanese restaurants, but you can easily make it at home with the packaged ankimo available in your local grocery store.
+Known as the foie gras of the sea, Ankimo is steamed monkfish liver that‘s considered a delicacy in Japan.
+It’s easy to make this restaurant-quality appetizer at home with packaged ankimo from the Japanese grocery store.

 What is Ankimo?

 Ankimo (あん肝) is a Japanese dish made with monkfish (anko 鮟鱇) liver (kimo 肝).
 It is known as the foie gras of the sea and is considered a delicacy in Japan.

 You can find ankimo being served as an appetizer at higher-end restaurants serving washoku (traditional Japanese foods), kaiseki ryori (multi-course Japanese meal), or sushi.
 At home, people can just serve the appetizer to go with homemade sushi like temaki sushi (hand roll).